 Hello friends and welcome to my blog focusing on dividend investing.
 Dividend Driven is really about one thing - how to independently generate a recurring revenue stream of dividends from my investments that will support me comfortably in my retirement years.
-Having my money work for me so I don't have to work for my money is my ultimate end goal.
-I'm a 45-year-old citizen of the United States and work in research and development for a private software company.
+Having my money work for me so I don't have to work is my ultimate end goal.
+I'm a 46-year-old citizen of the United States and work in research and development for a private software company.
 I'm interested in sharing my financial journey to inspire individuals and provide a real life example to compare against.
 It's always good to know how you're doing compared to your peers or others at different stages in their lives.

 I was not born into a wealthy family and don't plan on inheriting much of anything in the future.
 You could say this was a wake up call knowing what was in my future.
 I view this as an opportunity to prove to myself that I control my financial destiny and with proper planning and commitment I can become a self-made millionaire by the year 2040.
 This is a realistic goal for me as I control expenses carefully, don't count on living off of social security and attempt to revise my investing strategy based on market conditions if needed.
 I'm not afraid to change direction or try new strategies if it will benefit me in reaching my financial goals.

 While I don't have a second income, I feel confident that I will be able to invest my current salary effectively for the long term by creating a DRIVE (Dividends Reinvested Increase Value Exponentially) Fund.
 Understanding how money works for you and how to invest it is at the heart of my blog.
 I'm a self-taught investor who is curious about how other investors have chosen to save and invest for their future.
 Outside of saving and investing, I also enjoy architecture, travel, gardening, food, music, movies and photography.